Alcoholism in family systems: Correlates

 Children of alcoholics exhibit symptoms of depression and anxiety more than children of non-alcoholics.
 COAs have lower self-esteem than non-COAs from childhood through young adulthood.
 Children of alcoholics show more symptoms of anxiety, depression, and externalizing behavior disorders than non-COAs.
 Some of these symptoms include crying, lack of friends, fear of going to school, nightmares, perfectionism, hoarding, and excessive self-consciousness.

 Many children of alcoholics score lower on tests measuring cognitive and verbal skills than non-COAs.
 Lacking the requisite skills to express themselves can impact academic performance, relationships, and job interviews.
 The lack of these skills do not, however, imply that COAs are intellectually impaired.
 COAs are also shown to have difficulty with abstraction and conceptual reasoning, both of which play an important role in problem-solving academically and otherwise.

 In her book Adult Children of Alcoholics, Janet G. Woititz describes numerous traits common among adults who had an alcoholic parent.
 Although not necessarily universal or comprehensive, these traits constitute an adult children of alcoholics syndrome (cf. the work of Wayne Kritsberg).

-Coping mechanism
+Coping mechanisms

 Suggested practices to mitigate the impact of parental alcoholism on the development of their children include: